 SCA adds an extra layer of security when customers make a payment online.

-It’s worth noting that SCA is not always applicable.
+It’s worth noting that it's not always applicable.
 If a merchant is exempt, it may complete the authentication with one factor only or with the device data only.

 The original deadline for implementation was 14 September 2019.
 On 16 October 2019, the European Banking Authority (EBA) extended the deadline until 31 December 2020.

-Payment providers and banks are the ones legally required to enforce SCA, and so they will be liable for any fines.
+Payment providers and banks are the ones legally required to enforce Strong Customer Authentication, and so they will be liable for any fines.
 In extreme cases, their licenses could be revoked.
 But businesses that make online sales aren’t off the hook.
-Failure to comply with SCA requirements will see more transactions declined, lost sales, and frustrated customers.
+Failure to comply with it will see more transactions declined, lost sales, and frustrated customers.